ericz99/instagram-monitor/README.md

 - [x] Ability to monitor any instagram accounts
 - [x] Able scrape stories & posts (stories not implemented, but soon...)
 - [x] Customizable Discord Embeds
-- [ ] Notification pinger (soon...)
 - [x] OCR reader
-- [ ] Keyword Matcher
+- [ ] Keyword filter
 - [ ] Database Configuration
+- [ ] Better way to rotate proxies

 ## Tips

 - Running with an actual Instagram Account, will greatly reduced the chance of rate limiting...
-- Please run high delays because of instagram rate limit.
-Setting delays 5000 seems to work...
-- I ran 4500+ without proxies, and it's running smooth.
+- I ran 5000+ without proxies, and it's running smooth.
 But I still recommend running proxies.
 - If you are planning monitor more accounts, increase your delay.

 ## Bugs?